gadge/pres/packages-blessed/blessed-classic/README.md

     var rowIndex = 0;

     return function iterator(el, i) {
-      // Make our children shrinkable.
+      // Make our sub shrinkable.
 If they don't have a height, for
       // example, calculate it for them.
       el.shrink = true;